 Day 4: Urbino.
 The Palazzo Ducale grew during 30 years of Montefeltro patronage into the perfect Early Renaissance secular environment, of the highest importance for both architecture and architectural sculpture.
-The picture collection in the palace includes works by Piero della Francesca, Raphael and Titian.
+The picture collection in the palace includes works by Piero della Francesca, Raphael and

+Titian.
 There are exquisite International Gothic frescoes by Salimbeni in the Oratory of St John.

 Day 5: Classe, Rimini.
 Drive to Classe, Ravenna's port, which was one of the largest in the Roman Empire.
 Virtually all that is left is the great Basilica of S. Apollinare.
 Continue to Rimini and visit the Tempio Malatestiano, church and mausoleum of the Renaissance tyrant Sigismondo Malatesta (designed by Alberti, fresco by Piero della Francesca, sculpture by Agostino Duccio).
 Drive on to Bologna airport for an afternoon flight arriving at Heathrow at c.
-8.00pm.
+9.00pm (March) or c.7.15pm (November).